springwolf/springwolf.github.io/docs/documenting-producers.md

 }
 ```

+Multiple producers can be configured by calling the `producer()` method multiple times.

 ### Channel Name

 The channel name (or topic name in case of Kafka) - this is the name that will be used to publish messages to by the UI.

+### Description

+Optional.
+The description allows for human-friendly text to verbosely explain the _message_, like specific domain, what the topic is used for and which data it contains.

 ### Binding

-This property is used to discriminate the producer's protocl and provide protocol-specific properties (see [Operation Binding Object](https://www.asyncapi.com/docs/specifications/v2.0.0#operationBindingsObject)).
+This property is used to discriminate the producer's protocol and provide protocol-specific properties (see [Operation Binding Object](https://www.asyncapi.com/docs/specifications/v2.0.0#operationBindingsObject)).

 ### Payload Type